Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees

 \section{\revision{Region-aware Wasserstein distances}}

-This section introduces our \revision{generalization of the Wasserstein distance for} extremum persistence diagrams and merge trees \cite{edelsbrunner09, pont_vis21}\revision{.
-It extends them by describing features not} only \revision{with} their minimum and maximum (i.e. their birth and their death) \revision{but with a vertex-level characterization of their regions in the input domain.} An input parameter \revision{controls the impact} of the regions' \revision{characterization in the distance,} \revision{making possible to not use} them at all, getting back to the original Wasserstein distances \revision{therefore being} special cases of our method.
+This section introduces our \revision{generalization of the Wasserstein distance for} extremum \revisionTVCG{(0th)} persistence diagrams \revisionTVCG{(i.e. focusing on saddle-extrema persistence pairs)} and merge trees \cite{edelsbrunner09, pont_vis21}\revision{.
+It extends them by describing features not} only \revision{with} their minimum and maximum (i.e. their birth and their death) \revision{but with a vertex-level characterization of their regions in the input domain.} An input parameter \revision{controls the impact} of the regions' \revision{characterization in the distance,} \revision{making possible to not use} them at all, getting back to the original Wasserstein distances \revisionTVCG{making them} special cases of our method.